JenniferSieber/Loading-Skeleton-React-App/README.md

-# React App Demonstrating a Loading Skeleton that previews before browser loads all data.
+# React App Demonstrating a Loading Skeleton that previews before browser loads all data.See png's: app-full & app-skeleton for preview.

 Getting Started with Create React App